Excellence Reporter: Jennie, what is the meaning of life?

 Through meditation, I have tapped an inner well of love that transcends personal connection.
 I have realized that as I stay connected to this energy, then all becomes much clearer and I feel guided to the people, places and things I am meant to interact with.

 Striving to source every choice, every communication and every action from love, keeps me anchored in the greatest meaning I can imagine for life, and it keeps me connected to pure joy.
 Love is joyful and so if we bring it full circle I would conclude that the meaning of life is love and the joy that springs from it.

-~Jennie Lee is the author of BREATHING LOVE: Meditation in Action and TRUE YOGA: Practicing with the Yoga Sutras for Happiness & Spiritual Fulfillment.
-She is a certified Yoga Therapist and spiritual life coach who has been in practice for over 20 years.
-Jennie counsels clients worldwide, helping them overcome grief, anxiety, and stress, and to create lives of greater joy.
-Her writing has been featured in dozens of wellness blogs and magazines and she runs wellness retreats internationally.
-When she is not writing or coaching, she enjoys surfing and hiking with her husband in Hawaii.
+~Jennie Lee is the award-winning author of three books: SPARK CHANGE: 108 Provocative Questions for Spiritual Evolution; TRUE YOGA: Practicing with the Yoga Sutras for Happiness & Spiritual Fulfillment; and BREATHING LOVE: Meditation in Action.
+She is also a certified Yoga Therapist and spiritual life coach who has been in practice for over 20 years.
+Jennie counsels clients worldwide, helping them to overcome limitations and create lives of joy and peace.
+Her writing has been featured in dozens of magazines as well as other yoga therapy books.
+When Jennie is not writing or coaching, she enjoys surfing and hiking with her husband in Hawai’i.